Law of Trademarks: Everything You Need to Know

 What Prerequisites Must a Mark Satisfy in Order to Serve as a Trademark?

 To be registered as a trademark, a mark must be so distinctive that it can easily be used to identify your product.

 When a court is attempting to determine if a mark is distinctive, four categorizations are used:

 Due to the vast differences between these categories, the protections that a trademark will be granted largely depends on the category into which it falls.

 Fanciful or arbitrary marks are trademarks that do not have a reality-based relationship with the product they identify.
 For example, trademarks such as Apple or Kodak do not indicate the type of products that they are used to brand.
 Another good example of a fanciful mark is the Nike “swoosh,” which has nothing to do with shoes or athletic apparel.

 If you need help understanding the law of trademarks, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.